 Similarly, you don’t need to follow several steps.
 Just get your checklist, know what wrong you have been doing, fix it, and all trouble is gone.

-This detailed guide will help you understand how pizza dough, toppings, temperature, and time work together to get you perfectly cooked pizza; and where all wrong happens.
+This detailed guide will help you understand how pizza dough, toppings, temperature, and time work together to get you perfectly cooked pizza and where all wrong happens.
 Let’s get into the article.

 Primarily, 2 things affect your pizza: duration and temperature.
 If any of these 2 exceeds the required limit or the balance is disturbed, the result will be a burnt pizza crust.